 - 1. Completing all District graduation requirements that are in addition to the State requirements. - 2.
 Completing all courses as provided in the School Code, 105 ILCS 5/27-22. - 3.
 Completing all minimum requirements for graduation as specified by Illinois State Board of Education rule, 23 Ill.Admin.Code §1.440. - 4.
 Passing an examination on patriotism and principles of representative government, proper use of the flag, methods of voting, and the Pledge of Allegiance. - 5.
-Participating in State assessments that are required for graduation by the School Code, 105 ILCS 5/2-3.64a-5(c). - 6.
-Beginning with the 2020-2021 school year, filing one of the following: (1) a Free Application for Federal Student Aid (FAFSA) with the U.S. Dept. of Education, (2) an application for State financial aid, or (3) an Ill.
-State Board of Education (ISBE) waiver form indicating that the student understands what these aid opportunities are and has chosen not to file an application.
-If the student is not at least 18 years of age or legally emancipated, the student's parent/guardian must file one of these documents on the student's behalf.
+Participating in State assessments that are required for graduation by the School Code, 105 ILCS 5/2-3.64a-5, unless the student is exempt.